-Hertog Weekend Seminars provide top undergraduates with the rare opportunity to engage in high-level intellectual discussion and debate on the most influential works in political thought and the most pressing policy issues facing the United States with renowned scholars, leading experts, and a community of peers from across the country.
+Hertog Weekend Seminars provide undergraduates, graduate students, and young professionals with the rare opportunity to engage in high-level intellectual discussion and debate on the most influential works in political thought and the most pressing policy issues facing the United States with renowned scholars, leading experts, and a community of peers from across the country.

 Not a lecture or a conference, each seminar is centered around in-depth, student-driven dialogue on a set of curated readings.
 Seminars typically begin on a Friday evening and conclude Sunday afternoon.
 In addition to providing course materials, the Hertog Foundation covers all meals and travel and lodging costs.

-The Hertog Foundation provides travel, lodging, meals, books, and all course materials.
+We welcome applications from current undergraduates, graduate students, and young professionals interested in moral, social, political, or strategic thought.
+The Hertog Foundation provides travel, lodging, meals, and all course materials.
 We ask only for your time and thoughtful participation.

 “The Hertog Foundation’s educational mission is simply to form more thoughtful citizens.
 As a result, Hertog selects students who are bright, driven, and intellectually curious, but who possess a range of beliefs and pursuits.
 I have no doubt that some of the people I’ve studied with at Hertog will influence the civic, intellectual, and political life of the United States for the better.”

 Explore the intersection of theory and practice in our national politics, and particularly in our key economic debates.

 Daniel DiSalvo is a Senior Fellow at the Manhattan Institute’s Center for State and Local Leadership and an Assistant Professor of Political Science at The City College of New York-CUNY.
 His scholarship focuses on American political parties, elections, labor unions, state government, and public policy.